 In the Seeleitengraben a long forest path leads uphill.

 The turnoff at the end of the trench to the left is a must.
 The forest path turns off to the right.
 However, Lindenthal's map does not include a right-hand bend.
 So back and there we see it - the inconspicuous turnoff.
-Lindenthal's instruction: "At the next fork, we climb a relatively steep left up a gully way."Hohlweg"
+Lindenthal's instruction: "At the next fork, we climb relatively steep up a gully way to the left side.

 At Kreuzberg the paths are reunited and we follow the yellow signs.